awm66/ai-case-study/README.md

 # ai-case-study
-This is my ai-case-study repo
+This is my ai-case-study repo.